dsc-courses/dsc10-notes/src/front.md

 course notes are based on the textbook used in Data 8 &mdash; [*Computational and Inferential Thinking: The Foundations of Data Science*](https://inferentialthinking.com/chapters/intro.html) by Ani Adhikari, John DeNero, and David Wagner.
-While Data 8 and *Computational and Inferential Thinking* introduce programming with tabular data using the [`datascience`](https://github.com/data-8/datascience) module, DSC 10 and these course notes instead use
+Whereas Data 8 and *Computational and Inferential Thinking* introduce programming with tabular data using the [`datascience`](https://github.com/data-8/datascience) module, DSC 10 and these course notes instead use